Metacoda/idsync-utils/docs/sasautos/metacodaXMLEncode.md

 ## Purpose

-This macro is used for consistent encoding of text so that it can be used in an XML file or stream, such as those used with SAS PROC METACODA.
+This macro is used for consistent encoding of text so that it can be used in an XML file or stream, such as those used with SAS PROC METADATA.

 ## Parameters